 Use a cookie scoop for even, uniform pops.

 Decorate immediately.
-Add sprinkles before the coating sets so they stick on to each ball.
+Add sprinkles before the coating sets so they stick onto each ball.

 Serve: Enjoy with milk, hot chocolate, or a creamy latte, whipped chocolate milk or peppermint hot chocolate during the holidays.
-You can also pair them with cookies, fudge, and chocolate bark.Store: Keep in an airtight container in the fridge for up to 5 days or freeze them individually wrapped for up to 1 month.
+You can also pair them with cookies, fudge, and chocolate bark.Store: Keep in an airtight container in the fridge for up to 5 days or freeze for up to 1 month.
 Thaw in the fridge for 30 to 60 minutes before serving and avoid letting them sit out too long so the filling stays firm and the coating doesn’t sweat.